ADHD Testing (cont.)

-If you or your child is diagnosed with ADHD or ADD, your health-care professional will make a recommendation regarding treatment.
+If someone is diagnosed with ADHD or ADD, his or her health-care professional will make a recommendation regarding treatment.
 Typically this involves the use of a medication, such as a stimulant (methylphenidate [Ritalin, Concerta], amphetamine and dextroamphetamine [Adderall], lisdexamfetamine [Vyvanse]) or a nonstimulant (atomoxetine [Strattera]), and often some level of cognitive behavioral therapy as well.
-Your health-care professional will then intermittently evaluate your symptoms using modified (shortened) screening and rating scales and will adjust the therapy accordingly.
+A health-care professional will then intermittently evaluate the patient's symptoms using modified (shortened) screening and rating scales and will adjust the therapy accordingly.

 Must Read Articles Related to ADHD Testing